Civil service staff numbers

 In this way, civil servants are defined much more narrowly than public sector workers: police, teachers, NHS staff, members of the armed forces and local government officers are not counted as civil servants.

-The data we use for our analysis of civil service staff numbers comes from the Office for National Statistics (ONS), which provides quarterly estimates of the number of civil servants employed both in terms of absolute headcount and full-time equivalent.
+The data we use for our analysis of civil service staff numbers comes from the Office for National Statistics (ONS), which provides quarterly estimates of the number of civil servants employed.
+Unless otherwise indicated, the figures given throughout this explainer are for whole departmental groups rather than core Whitehall departments, and refer full-time equivalent (FTE) numbers rather than headcount.
+For more details on our handling of staff numbers data, including how we define departmental groups, see the methodology section from our latest Whitehall Monitor report.

 How many civil servants are there?

 Because this growth of the civil service since 2016 was partly spurred by the preparations to leave the EU and the pandemic, there has been a notable increase in the number of policy specialists.
-Since March 2016, just before the EU referendum, the policy profession has grown by 15,565 staff – an increase of 94%.
-However, both the digital, data and technology profession and the analytics profession have also grown significantly – by 107% and 108% respectively, though the absolute increases in numbers are smaller than in the policy profession.
-The largest absolute increase in the number of civil servants since 2016 has been in the operational delivery profession, which has grown by almost 37,000 (17%).
+Since March 2016, just before the EU referendum, the policy profession has grown by 17,345 staff – an increase of 105%.
+However, both the digital, data and technology profession and the analytics profession have also grown significantly – by 122% and 136% respectively, though the absolute increases in numbers are smaller than in the policy profession.
+The largest absolute increase in the number of civil servants since 2016 has been in the operational delivery profession, which has grown by more than 57,000 staff (27%).

 How many civil servants are employed by each department?